-I have had many people ask me why this miscarriage has been SO hard on us as a family as if we shouldn’t be so upset over it.
+I have had many people ask me why our first miscarriage hasd been SO hard on us as a family as if we shouldn’t have been so upset over it.

 Some who have experienced a miscarriage didn’t quite experience the same level of physical suffering or grief over the loss.

 However, an overwhelming many have implied that they too have felt pressure from the culture or their families to suck it up and move on as if they didn’t just lose a child!